Cyberhan123/stable-diffusion-desktop/docs/origin.md

 And the author [leejet](https://github.com/leejet) of `stable-diffusion.cpp` who has been working hard has helped me a lot and allowed me to learn a lot of c/c++ and cmake knowledge.

 Finally, thank you to everyone who uses this application and will use this application.
-Your feedback and starts are the motivation for me to continue development.
+Your feedback and star are the motivation for me to continue development.